stoplightio/spectral/docs/reference/functions.md

 ## xor

-Communicate that only one of these properties is allowed, and no more than one of them.
+Communicate that one of these properties is required, and no more than one is allowed to be defined.

 <!-- title: functionOptions -->